AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-goals/goal-management/access-goals-in-wf-goals.md

    >[!IMPORTANT]
    >
-   >   Quando você tem o acesso correto às Metas do Workfront, é possível visualizar as metas que você ou qualquer outra pessoa criou na Lista de metas, por padrão.
+   >   Quando você tem o acesso correto às Metas do Workfront, pode visualizar as metas que você ou qualquer outra pessoa criou na Lista de metas, por padrão.

    <!--
    (NOTE: This might change when sharing is in place; right now, with sharing in place, they can VIEW all goals in the system but they cannot EDIT the ones others created!)